 What’s Trending: Diversity, equity and inclusion (DEI) is critical to a sustainable future, and many recent regulations focus on gender equity.
 The economic case for gender equity is well established—a McKinsey Global Institute study found workplace gender equity could add $28 trillion to the global economy by 2025.

-New Rules: The EU recently adopted a rule that requires listed companies to report on the gender composition of their board of directors and to achieve quotas for the underrepresented gender.
+New Rules: The EU recently adopted rules related to gender diversity that requires listed companies to report on the gender composition of their board of directors and to achieve quotas for the underrepresented gender.
+The other requires many companies to report gender pay gaps.
 The EU CSRD will also require companies to report on diversity topics such as gender equality.

 In Malaysia, recent rules require listed companies to have at least one female director.
 The Hong Kong Stock Exchange set gender diversity disclosure rules and will prohibit single-gender boards.
 Board diversity rules went into effect in Singapore last year.
 In the U.S., the NASDAQ requires companies listed on its exchange to disclose board-level diversity information and to either have at least two diverse directors or explain why they do not.

-Proposed and Potential Rules: EU legislators struck a provisional agreement late last year that would require many companies to report gender pay gaps.
-The SEC is considering enhancing broader human capital management disclosures and is expected to propose in April 2023 an additional rule to enhance corporate board diversity disclosures.
+Potential Rules: The SEC is considering enhancing broader human capital management disclosures and is expected to propose in an additional rule to enhance corporate board diversity disclosures.